r-rishit27/cokecan/README.md

 ## 🤝 Contribution
 Feel free to open issues and submit pull requests!

-## 📜 License
-MIT License - Feel free to use and modify!

----
 🔧 *Developed with Python, Streamlit, SciPy, Matplotlib, and Groq AI*.